 The incorrect PC mouse settings may also lead to this mouse noise error.
 There are settings on the computer that allow you to enable the clicking effects.
 If you have accidentally enabled this sound, you will hear it with every click.

 Lastly, certain PC viruses may interfere with your system’s settings and cause the PC mouse to make loud clicking noises.
-If you think this is the case, you should immediately run a full system scan to eliminate the virus and fix the issue.
+If you think this is the case, you should immediately run a full system scan to eliminate and fix the virus.

 Wrong PC Settings

-- Go to the start menu, search for “Sound Settings,” and open it.
+- Go to the start menu, search “Sound Settings,” and open it.